yashagrawal5757/Trippi/README.md

 explore nearby tourist spots based on the neighborhood of their chosen Airbnb, and select categories such as heritage, food, shopping, and more to discover different locations.

-Trippi is built using HTML, CSS, JavaScript, and PHP, and uses a MySQL database to store and manage data.
+Trippi is built using HTML, CSS, JavaScript, React and Node JS, and uses a MySQL database  (hosted on AWS RDS) to store and manage data.
 This project is developed by **Gokul, Shivani, Yash and Priyanka**.